hydongmeow/schelueakmc/ReadMe.md

 log_full/

+### Note:
-QEMU emulation is only needed for Cortex-M3-based overhead measurement.
++ QEMU emulation is only needed for Cortex-M3-based overhead measurement.

-It is essential to run the simulation first, then store the parsed log file in the **log_full** folder.
++ It is essential to run the simulation first, then store the parsed log file in the **log_full** folder.